mhdadk/stack-exchange-backup/README.md

 4. Go to the address bar in your browser, and the address should be in the form `https://stackexchange.com/users/<user id>/<user name>`.
 For example, the screenshot below shows my `user id` as `9073934` and my `user name` as `mhdadk`.
 Note/save the `user id` from the address bar that is shown for your account, as this will be needed later.
 ![](assets/address_bar_userid.png)

-Go to the "Usage" section below for the next step.
+Go to the "Usage" section below for the final step.

 # Usage